otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/01-backend-module/01-refactoring.md

 ### Task Two

-In the `package.json` file, add two scripts that creates a new migration and runs **Prisma Studio**.
+In the `package.json` file, add two scripts.
+The first script creates a new migration and the second script runs **Prisma Studio**.

 Test these scripts before you move on to the **Code Review** section.